• Skip to primary navigation

 The ride felt like an endless journey, this is why I like to carry an inspiring book with me or listen to a podcast for the duration of the journey.

-When you get a chance to go to Oaxaca, just go.
+While in Mexico, if you get a chance to go to and visit Oaxaca, I recommend that you go.
 Oaxaca was by far my favorite place in Mexico on this trip.

 I wish I had noted all of my travel hacks from the trip, but not to worry, Nathan has some great travel tips for Mexico that provide lots of value.